kkanto/Groovy4/README.md

-# Groovy4
+# gradle_template
-This is TestProjectName
+This is testow2o12345